akacharia/musical-octo-dollop/DESIGN.md

-A "design document" for your project in the form of a file called DESIGN.md that discusses, technically, how you implemented your project and why you made the design decisions you did.
-Your design document should be at least several paragraphs in length.
-Whereas your documentation is meant to be a user’s manual, consider your design document your opportunity to give the staff a technical tour of your project underneath its hood.
+A quick note to dispel any confusion: the word "note" and "reminder" are used interchangeably within the code.

-Many of the resources I used are commented within the code because I often referred back to them.
+Also, a decent amount of the more important resources I used are commented within the code because I often referred back to them.

-quickNotes is a web app that was created primarily with javascript: Node.js backend and JS (with React) frontend.
-The database that I chose to learn about and integrate is Firebase.
+quickNotes is a web app that was created primarily with javascript: it uses Node.js backend, JS (with React) frontend, and Firebase.
+My text-editor was Atom, but that decision was more arbitrary.

+One of the most important design decisions I made was choosing to learn more about and implement Node, React, and Firebase, none of which I had any experience with.
+I made the decision to try these out, rather than to stay with what I was more familiar with (Flask, SQL, Python, Cloud9), for two reasons: I both wanted to acquire new skillsets to supplement those that I had already developed throughout the course of CS50 and to use languages and software that I felt would be useful and relevant to any bigger future projects I might pursue.

-Some of the more important design choices that I made were choosing to learn and use React and Firebase.
-I chose to try React over jQuery because  when researching what languages I wanted to learn more about I read that John Resig, who created jQuery, said that he does a majority of his work in React.
+Despite online comments that mentioned React's fairly steep learning curve and beginner-unfriendly nature, I chose to try React over jQuery because in my preliminary research I found that John Resig, who created jQuery, recently tweeted that he did a majority of his work in React.
+I also chose Firebase over SQL because it contains many other capabilities such as hosting and analytics.

-I chose to learn more about firebase because I felt like it had more capabilities than sql: firebase, once one learns more about it, has specific ways for authtification with not just email, but google, facebook, and phone.
-It also, like heroku, is pretty big on hosting websites and there is a whole section on analytics and growth.

-Essentially, I chose what I did as opposed to software I was more familiar with because not only did I want to learn something new, but I wanted that somethig new to be incredibly useful and applicable if I wanted to pursue a bigger project in the future.

-The react app has no build configuration because it was bootstrapped of https://github.com/facebookincubator/create-react-app.
-All the relevant files that I worked on are in the src folder.
-In src/configure, fire.js helps integrate firebase to the wb app.

-hidden has the private routes.

-One of my decisions was to user react router for the authentication; I could have made provate pages by a simple boolean method instead

-Another design decision was the login functionality

-Another design decision was how to implement the edit note; the idea for that can be credited to my TA Ethan
+Setting up the project itself took time and research, but eventually I ended up finding https://github.com/facebookincubator/create-react-app which let me get started and skip the build configuration.

+In src/configure, fire.js initializes Firebase and configures the Firebase JavaScript SDK; essentially, the information that you put in connects to web app to your Firebase project online.
+Putting it in one place makes it easy to export to other files.
+Also, I chose to only integrate the relevant capabilities (auth, database, hosting) rather than to include all the capabilities (firestore, storage, messaging) so as reduce the amount of code in my app.

+In src/functions, helpers.js includes most of the firebase-specific functionality related with authentication-- registering, logging in, and logging out.
+Another design decision I made was the was registering was implemented: Firebase makes it fairly convenient to integrate phone, Google, Facebook, Twitter, and Github login.
+I chose to use email/password because as someone just learning, I wanted to start with basic and functional.

+src/parts consists of all the main components of the app.
+One of the major decisions I made was to use react-router rather than attempting to use booleans or other checks in terms of my Shown and Hidden (private/public routes).
+I chose this way because I felt it was more clean and concise; more importantly, with much help from the internet, I managed to actually get the routes to work with react-router.

+src/parts/hidden/reminderComponent includes another design decision: essentially, I chose to implement my search function using an editable box rather than redirecting to a different page (the credit for this idea goes to my TA Ethan).
+Also, the fact that the database is updated immediately after the user updates it was another design decision I made because I really liked the idea of real-time updating and how it adds to general user experience; I weighed this against the (very true) assumption that the website would never be processing a giant influx of data.